MicrosoftDocs/microsoft-cloud/docs/dev/dev-proxy/get-started.md

 - Press <kbd>Ctrl</kbd> + <kbd>C</kbd> to safely stop Dev Proxy.

-If you shut down the terminal session, Dev Proxy doesn't unregister correctly as the system proxy, and you might experience some [common problems](./how-to/overview.md#common-problems).
+If you shut down the command prompt session, Dev Proxy doesn't unregister correctly as the system proxy, and you might experience some [common problems](./how-to/overview.md#common-problems).

 ## Update the URLs to watch